 The mission of the Culinary Arts Diploma is to provide excellence in education, guiding the learner in the pursuit of basic culinary skills and employment goals.

 The Culinary Arts Diploma Program is designed to provide classroom instruction and practical hands-on laboratory work.
-The diploma is intended to provide entiry in Culinary Arts.
-Emphasis is placed or fully measure skills and techniques.
+The diploma is intended to provide entry level skills in Culinary Arts.
+Emphasis is placed on fundamental skills and techniques.
+Goals: